How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 Why did Cognism pivot to demand gen?

-For her, this wasn’t scalable.
-It led her to ask these questions:
+This wasn’t scalable.
+It led us to ask ourselves these questions:

 “Why are we focusing on increasing content MQLs when they only contribute 15% of revenue?”